 Erdogan has made no secret of his desire to become Turkey's first popularly elected president.
 His party swept local elections in March despite a corruption scandal that forced him to dismiss four government ministers in December and later also implicated him and family members.
 Erdogan denies corruption, calling the allegations part of a plot to bring his government down.

-Protests broke out in Istanbul, Ankara and other cities over the deaths and poor safety conditions at mines around the country.
-Turk-Is, Turkey's largest trade union confederation representing some 800,000 workers, joined a one-day strike by other unions to demand better conditions for workers.
+Protests broke out in Istanbul, Ankara and other cities over the deaths and poor safety conditions at mines around the country and Turk-Is, Turkey's largest trade union confederation, representing some 800,000 workers, joined a one-day strike by other unions to demand better conditions for workers.

-With hopes for the missing miners fading, Energy Minister Taner Yildiz told reporters that rescue efforts were focusing on two areas inside the mine.
+Even as hopes for the miners underground faded, Energy Minister Taner Yildiz told reporters that rescue efforts were focusing on two areas inside the mine.

-Rescue operations have been suspended several times as burning coal inside created toxic fumes and too-risky conditions for the rescue teams.
+Rescue operations at the mine have been suspended several times as burning coal inside created toxic fumes and too risky conditions for the rescue teams.